Using Capital Letters

 - MAN BITES DOG

-Why are Capital Letters Difficult to Read?
+Why is Solid Text in Capital Letters (ALL CAPS) Difficult to Read?

 - At least for native English speakers, children usually learn to read and write small letters before capital letters.